aregtech/areg-sdk/README.md

 <details open><summary title="Click to show/hide details">Click to show / hide <code>Build with WSL</code>.</summary><br/>

 The *Windows Subsystem for Linux* (**WSL**) allows developers to use Linux applications directly on Windows machines.
 This means that developers may clone, compile and use AREG engine in a popular Linux distributions.
-To install and update WSL on your Windows 10 machine, clone and compile AREG SDK sources, and run examples, please follow the step-by-step instructions outlined in the [Compile in Windows Subsystem for Linux (WSL)](https://github.com/aregtech/areg-sdk/wiki/04.-Compile-with-Windows-Subsystem-for-Linux-(WSL)) Wiki page.
+To install and update WSL on your Windows 10 machine, clone and compile AREG SDK sources, and run examples, please follow the step-by-step instructions outlined in the [Build with Windows Subsystem for Linux (WSL)](https://github.com/aregtech/areg-sdk/wiki/04.-Build-with-Windows-Subsystem-for-Linux-(WSL)) Wiki page.

 </details>